ruhee98/ruhee98/README.md

 - I have a B.A in Computer Science and Economics.
 - I am originally from Kathmandu, currently based in Boston, MA.
 - 🔭 I’m currently working on building small projects in python.
-- 🌱 I’m currently learning Python for Data Analytics, and utilising Data Visualisation Tools.
+- 🌱 I’m currently learning Python for Data Analytics and automating tasks.
 - 👯 I’m looking to collaborate on open source projects.
 - 💬 Ask me about my projects, tips, etc.
 - 📫 How to reach me: